The Tax Deception Exposed

 Quote Oliver Wendell Holmes: "A good catchword can obscure analysis for fifty years."
 Without proof, the Republican Party and Grover Norquist's Americans for Tax Reform have pushed catchy expressions into our lexicon, casually and with absolute conviction.
 Two of the most prominent are:

-These beliefs, which derive from the assumption that if taxpayers have more money then spending will increase, are shibboleths and not supported by analysis or facts.
+These beliefs, which derive from the assumption that if present income tax rates are decreased then total spending in the economy will increase, are shibboleths and not supported by analysis or facts.
 Being based upon subjective statements and unproven expressions, such as private spending is more efficient (how is efficiency defined?), and its spending has a greater multiplier (can a multiplier be greater than unity?), rather than objective assessments and proven theory, the beliefs are reduced to conjecture.
 A simple analysis exposes the fallacies of both expressions.
 Taxes transfer money between the government and the taxpayers; neither method adds or subtracts new money nor allows more or less available spending to the economy; the purchasing power stays the same.
 The total purchases of goods and services remain the same and, in the initial spending, consist of different goods and services.
 Can the total economy fall or grow without a change in the money supply and a change in purchasing power?
 There might be factors, such as buying imports, differences in velocity of money, savings, or investing that influence the outcome in the newly established path of the money flow, but these are unknowns and not easily characterized.
 Actually, lowering taxes can be detrimental to the economy, while raising taxes may provide definite benefits.

 Raising taxes transfer funds from the consumer to the government.